Top Menu

 Here are several ideas for keeping all the plates spinning!

-1. Create traffic boards.
-Post tasks assigned to you and to other people in the office and to freelancers you work with.
-Make it graphic and very public.
+1. Create traffic visuals.
+This can be a wall-mounted traffic board, a printed sheet for a three-ring binder, or an Excel worksheet on a computer screen or printed.
+Post tasks assigned to you and to other people in the office or to freelancers you work with.
+For best results make it graphic and public—even if you are the only person in your office.
 Make it easy to check regularly by “having it in your face.”
-Maintaining an up-to-date traffic board requires some attention and consistency but there is no other way to organize work traffic during a time when everyone wants a finished product—today.
+Maintaining an up-to-date traffic visual requires some attention and consistency but there is no better way to organize work traffic during a time when everyone wants a finished product—today.

 2. Underpromise and overdeliver.“Too much work” is a creative, exciting problem.
 “Not enough” is a debilitating and exhausting one.
 Getting through “too much” is made possible by underpromising and overdelivering.
 Always hedge in some way about early delivery.
-Give the clients later dates and so give yourself some time for correcting mistakes.
+Give the clients later dates and so give yourself some time for correcting mistakes or fit in another demanding project.
 (Remember there are two kinds of problems: mine and yours.)
-If the client has procrastinated in finishing a manuscript, that ought not to be a reason for you to pre-empt your schedule to get the project done on the client’s schedule.
+If the client has procrastinated in finishing a manuscript, that ought not to be a reason for you to pre-empt your schedule to get their project done on their schedule.
 By underpromising, if something goes awry on your end, you will have covered yourself by quoting a conservative end date!
+(If you find yourself with “not enough” work go into outreach / marketing mode—immediately.)

-Also, it is perfectly okay to tell a client that you can’t possibly start the project until some later date.
-If the client is buying on your value, the client will wait and you will complete other projects to which you have committed (and you will have a life in the meantime).
-This is an effective way of managing your traffic.
+3. Postpone your start.
+It is perfectly okay to tell a client that you can’t start their project until some later date.
+If the client is buying on your value, the client will wait and you will complete other projects to which you have committed (and you will have some time for a personal life in the meantime).
+This is an effective way to manage workflow traffic.

 How do you manage workflow with multiple clients and projects in your writing memoir based business?
 Share your tips in the comments below!